Haven In Schools

 Sexual harassment: why a whole school response is required

-In June this year, an Ofsted review concluded that incidents of sexual harassment and abuse have become “normalised” in schools and as a result, schoolchildren often do not see the point of reporting because it happens so frequently; and teachers consistently minimise the scale of these problems.
-In this post we share the key findings from the Ofsted review and how we think our MENgage and EmpowHER programme can support the Education Inspection Framework.
+An Ofsted review concluded that sexual harassment and abuse have become “normalised” in schools and as a result, schoolchildren often do not see the point of reporting because it happens so frequently; and teachers consistently minimise the scale of these problems.
+Read to find out more.

 Body safety rules we must teach children and young people